theDeepanshuMourya/Data-Science-Portfolio/README.md

-# Machine-Learning-Projetcs
+# Data-Science-Portfolio
-Repository containing portfolio of machine learning projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of Data Science projects completed by me for academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

 ## Contents